SWPS Sixth Formers are very fortunate to have a wide-range of enrichment activities available to them.

 Part 3 – Reaching Potential Business Course:

 The pinnacle of the school's MBA is taking part in Reaching Potential course.
-During the 2-day course students will be asked to develop a group project addressing a real-life business problem of a multi-national firm.
+During the two-day course students will be asked to develop a group project addressing a real-life business problem of a multi-national firm.
 The course develops students’ abilities in public speaking, project management and initiative-taking, while working in a business environment.
 It is also a unique opportunity for our students to gain professional insights of the industry, meet established entrepreneurs and think further about the potential career venues.

 The MBA programme is an invaluable experience for all those who participate.
 Whether or not your child believes a career in the world of business or industry is for them, we believe every student could benefit from this opportunity.

-The school's MBA programme includes a place on both of the business courses with 7billionideas and taking part in the Peter Jones competition.
 At the end of the course, students will be awarded a certificate that can be included in their future University applications.